Connor14/AbundantMusic.NET/README.md

 ...
 ```

-See `DemoProject` for a more detailed example.
+See `DemoPlayer` for a more detailed example.

 ## License Information